dlang-tour/core/README.md

 The tour will be available at your host system on port 80.
 To stop the container again just run:

 	docker stop dlang-tour

 For further Docker foo please refer to the Docker documentation.

-**Note:** The docker version inside the container must be compatible to that one on the host system!
+**Note:** The docker version inside the container must be compatible to that on the host system!
 Generally a newer version might run on the host system than within the container.

 ## Systemd Unit